Introduction – Why It is so Difficult

 Other Important Things to Know When Looking for Medicaid Assisted Living

 – While Medicaid will not pay for room and board in assisted living, some states offer non-Medicaid financial assistance to Medicaid beneficiaries to help pay for room and board.
-This assistance might come from separate programs or might be in the form of increased social security benefits.
-Typically, if it is an increased SS benefit, that benefit may go directly to the assisted living residence.
+This assistance might come from separate programs or might be in the form of increased social security (SS) benefits.
+Typically, if it is an increased SS benefit, it may go directly to the assisted living residence.

-– For the exact same care, Medicaid will pay the assisted living residence less than an individual who private pays will be charged.
+– For the exact same care, Medicaid will pay the assisted living residence less than an individual who pays privately.
 Therefore, private-pay residents are more profitable for the assisted living residence.
-This impacts Medicaid beneficiaries in many subtle ways through out their assisted living experience.
+This impacts Medicaid beneficiaries in many subtle ways throughout their assisted living experience.

-– There are limited protections for assisted living residents who run out of money while living in the residence.
+– There are limited protections for assisted living residents who run out of money while living there.
 These protections are different in every state.
-An assisted living contract will explain how they handle this situation, but in short, most residents can expect to be kicked out if they run out of money or if they switch to using Medicaid as a payer.
+An assisted living contract will explain how they handle this situation, but in short, most residents can expect to be kicked out if they run out of money or if they switch to Medicaid to pay for care.

 – It is estimated that 17% of all assisted living residents have some of their daily care costs covered by Medicaid.

-– Nursing homes can receive retroactive payments while a resident who is applying for Medicaid is awaiting a designation decision, assisted living residences cannot.
+– Nursing homes can receive retroactive Medicaid payments for a resident who applies for Medicaid and is found eligible.
+This isn’t necessarily true for assisted living residences.